-Risk Mitigations Safety Health Safety and the Environment: Risk associated with unsafe working practices, man-made or naturally occurring hazards that could cause harm to people or the environment.
-Board Health, Safety and Environment Committee oversee this area.
-Extensive policy and procedures to ensure a safe system of work and environmental management.
-Behavioural safety training programme across all areas of the organisation.
-Simple "Golden Rules" to ensure strong safety approach throughout the Company's operations Robust lessons learned exercises conducted to identify root causes when safety or environmental issues occur.
-Robust authorisation process to control who works on the network and the activities that they can perform.
-Annual programme of audits and an inspection regime.
-Well established hazard and near miss reporting in place.
-Customer Meeting our customers' expectations: Failure to meet the required level of customer satisfaction performance and to achieve costs and efficiencies against the commitments made to our customers in the RIIO-ED1 period.
-A programme of improvement activities described in more detail on pages 7 to 8 is being co-ordinated by the Executive Leadership Team to optimise the Company's position against all elements of the customer satisfaction measure.
-Robust plans in place to achieve other commitment targets, or outperform where possible.
-Controls in place regarding the ongoing reporting of performance against targets.
-People Developing our people: Resource and succession planning for the business.
-Succession plans are in place, that are subject to periodic executive level review.
-Training delivered throughout the Company to ensure employees are equipped to do their roles competently and effectively.
+- Board Health, Safety and Environment Committee oversee this area. - Extensive policy and procedures to ensure a safe system of work and environmental - Behavioural safety training programme across all areas of the organisation. - Simple "Golden Rules" to ensure strong safety approach throughout the Company's - Robust lessons learned exercises conducted to identify root causes when safety or environmental issues occur. - Robust authorisation process to control who works on the network and the activities that they can perform - Annual programme of audits and an inspection regime. - Well established hazard and near miss reporting in place.

+Meeting our customers' expectations:

+Failure to meet the required level of customer satisfaction performance and to achieve costs and efficiencies against the commitments made to our customers in the RIIO-ED1 period.

+- A programme of improvement activities described in more detail on pages 8 to 9 is being co-ordinated by the Executive Leadership Team to optimise the Company's position against all elements of the customer satisfaction measure. - Robust plans in place to achieve other commitment targets, or outperform where possible. - Controls in place regarding the ongoing reporting of performance against targets.

+Developing our people:

+Resource and succession planning for the business.

+- Succession plans are in place, that are subject to periodic executive level review. - Training delivered throughout the Company to ensure employees are equipped to do their roles competently and effectively.